avitalmintz/gesture-control/README.md

 # Gesture Control

-Control your Mac and play with your hands using just a webcam.
+Control your Mac with your hands using just a webcam.
 Built on [MediaPipe](https://developers.google.com/mediapipe) hand tracking and OpenCV.
 The same 21-point hand skeleton drives four separate apps: a volume and media controller, an air mouse, a Fruit Ninja game, and an air-paint canvas.